What is a Community of Practice?

 It is a network of enthusiasts who share and create knowledge about a shared interest area.

-Given this is in a work context here in UCD, the enthusiasts in question are colleagues in UCD and the shared interest area will be some aspect of how we work to shape and develop UCD.
+Given the context is the work we do in UCD, the enthusiasts in question are colleagues in UCD and the shared interest area will be some aspect of how they work to shape and develop UCD.
+And at the heart of this is a commitment to building and sharing:

-Recognition?
-There are two perspectives – being recognised for your contribution to your community of practice, and the community of practice itself being recognised in the University.
+There are two perspectives to recognition – being recognised for your contribution to your community of practice, and the community of practice itself being recognised for its contribution to the University.

 What is THE Work Smarter Together Community of Practice?